SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/creating-shortcuts-to-entries-in-crm.md

 # Create shortcuts to entries in SuperOffice CRM

-You can create shortcuts to an entry in SuperOffice CRM, for example, a contact, an appointment, a sale or a screen.
+You can create shortcuts to an entry in SuperOffice CRM, for example, a contact, a follow-up, a sale, or a screen.
 Other internal users can click this shortcut to get quickly to the entry in question.

 The **Copy shortcut** option is available here: